AppleItsme/VulkanRun/README.md

 use `git clone --recursive`!!

 # Maths
-There are 4 spaces.
+There are 2 spaces.
 Listing them in the order of transformations:
-1. **Model space** represents position of primitives (usually triangles) relative to the centre of the model.
-Thats the default starting point and does not need a transformation matrix.
-2. **World space** represents the position of meshes in the world.
-3. **View space** represents the position of meshes relative to the camera's position in the world.
+1. **World/View space** represents the position of meshes in the world.
-4. **Screen space** represents the pixels that each mesh occupies
+2. **Screen space** represents the pixels that each mesh occupies

-$\quad$ Each primitive first needs to get transformed from model to world space, then from world to view space and lastly from view to screen space.

 ## General transformations
  - Rotation function along the plane $e_{ij}$: